 “What’s the matter?”

 “You and me.
 Our families came off the boats and dropped anchor.
-These people went inland.
+These people came inland.
 They’re not like us.”

-“They’re still Americans.”
-We watched the same TV shows, played the same games, and ate the same food, but AK was right.
-Some of these people considered us as much the enemy as the Viet Cong.
+“They’re still Americans.
+We watch the same TV shows, played the same games, and eat the same food.”

 “I know that, but both times I crossed the country I felt like a spaceman on an alien planet.”